mcastling/mcastling.github.io/NUItutorials/text-label.md

 changes to the platform font settings will override any sizes that have been programmatically set.

-A more flexible approach is to prepare various JSON stylesheets, and request a different style for each platform:
+A more flexible approach is to prepare various JSON stylesheets, and request a different style for each platform.
+The NUIApplication class has constructors which take a stylesheet argument:

 ~~~{.cs}
 class Example : NUIApplication